-Jean Appolon Expressions (JAE) conducted The 2015 Jean Appolon Summer Dance Institute was hosted by the Hotel Oloffson, located in downtown Port-au-Prince, Haiti, from June 28 – July 25, 2014.
-On June 28th an open audition was held to select 60 young Haitian dancers to participate in a free, intensive and high quality dance education based on a comprehensive curriculum.
-The Institute concluded with a Final Performance that honored Michèle Pierre-Louis, President of FOKAL and Erol Josué, Artist and Director of Haiti’s Office of Ethnology.
-The students performed six original choreographies by Jean Appolon for an audience that included their family members and friends, as well as Haitian and foreign dignitaries such as Lunise and Richard Morse, Emerante de Pradines, Edwidge Danticat, James Germain and Erol Josué.
+Jean Appolon Expressions (JAE) conducted The 2015 Jean Appolon Summer Dance Institute, hosted by the Hotel Oloffson located in downtown Port-au-Prince, Haiti, from June 27 – July 24, 2015.
+On June 27th, an open audition was attended by 110 students.
+Sixty-five young Haitian dancers were selected to participate in a free, intensive and high quality dance education based on a comprehensive curriculum.
+The Institute concluded with a Final Performance that honored Professor Bayyinah Bello (University of Haiti) and Professor Michel DeGraff (MIT).
+The students performed six original choreographies by Jean Appolon for an audience of approximately 300 people that included their family members and friends, as well as Haitian and foreign dignitaries such as Lunise and Richard Morse, Emerante de Pradines, Edwidge Danticat, James Germain and Erol Josué.
 Representatives from the Embassies of the United States, Switzerland, Mexico, Japan, France, The European Union were in attendance.

-The 2014 Institute was characterized by an extremely positive ‘esprit de corps’ on the part of the participating students as well as the staff.
-Each day students were focused and on time, some traveling 4+ hours round trip to participate.
+The 2015 Institute was characterized by an extremely positive ‘esprit de corps’ on the part of the participating students as well as the staff.
+Each day, students were focused and on time, some traveling 4+ hours round trip to participate.
 The Institute exemplified JAE’s philosophy of ‘by working together we can achieve something great.’
 Please click here for video highlights of the 2015 Institute.
-The Final Performance was indeed a great achievement as was the distribution of 58 certificates that documented the student’s successful completion of the intensive dance course.
+The Final Performance was indeed a great achievement as was the distribution of 53 certificates that documented the student’s successful completion of the intensive dance course.
 Please click here for a video of The Final Performance.
 The Institute’s impact was felt at many levels, including the students’ artistic and technical accomplishments; the students’ social and personal growth; and the civic and cultural pride that comes with teaching and showcasing Haitian folkloric dance, music and culture as a precious resource.

 Each weekday, from Monday – Friday, the students participated in the following: